Home » Symptoms » Cat Symptoms A-Z » Dragging the Rear End across the Floor (“Scooting”)

 Can Occur with the Following Diseases:

-Cats drag their rear end across the floor to relieve itching or discomfort.
+Cats drag their bottoms across the floor to relieve itching or discomfort.
 These symptoms are often caused by problems in the anal area or in the digestive tract.
-The anal glands, which are located on both sides of the anus, produce a fluid that is normally excreted during defecation.
+The anal glands, located on both sides of the anus, produce a fluid that is normally excreted during defecation.
 If these glands are not emptied properly, they can become blocked or inflamed, leading to discomfort and the characteristic scooting.

 Another possible cause for this behavior is the presence of parasites.
-Worms such as tapeworms can live in the cat’s intestines and cause itching in the anal area, which in turn causes the cat to try to relieve itself by scooting.
-Flea infestations can also lead to severe itching, which causes the cat to drag its rear end across the floor.
+Worms such as tapeworms can live in the cat’s intestine and cause itching in the anal area, which in turn causes the cat to try to relieve itself by scooting.
+Flea infestations can also lead to severe itching, which causes the cat to drag its bottom across the floor.

 In addition, allergic reactions to food or environmental allergens can lead to skin irritations that are concentrated in the anal area.
 Skin infections or dermatological conditions can also lead to scooting, as they cause discomfort and itching.